Velomotion logo Velomotion small logo

 Thanks to the 630 Wh BMZ battery, you are also equipped with the necessary power reserves for long-lasting tours.
 In our case, the small power plant withstood a tour of 30 kilometers and 1400 meters in altitude in the Sport (70%), Tour (20%) and BoostFX (10%) levels.
 If the battery is empty or you deliberately switch off the drive, the Brose drive system decouples and you pedal without additional resistance.

-frame NOX Frame 7.1 Hybrid Aluminum
+Frame NOX Frame 7.1 Hybrid Aluminum

-suspension fork FOX 36 Factory 27,5"
+Fork FOX 36 Factory 27,5"

 Drive BROSE Drive S Unit

-Rechargeable battery BMZ Inside UR-V8, 10S5P, 630Wh
+Battery BMZ Inside UR-V8, 10S5P, 630Wh

 Suspension shocks FOX DHX2